hanwenzhang123/bu-cs526-algorithms/note/README.md

 - key has a total ordering
 - proper binary tree (no single child), not complete
 - O(h) - height of the tree - close to log n  most of the binary search tree - a tree is balanced
+- O(log n) - the height of a complete binary tree
 - O(n) - a tree is a linked list

 ### recall